Imtannn/Drippy-backup/README.md

   - with Solid signals for performance and clean code organization
   - with Solid templating

+## After forking this

+After forking this, ensure that `server/entry.ts` contains proper values for `primaryTLD`, `remoteOrigins`, and `localhostOrigins` based on your app domain name(s) and local dev ports.

 # drippy-app

 This repository is dedicated to managing all tasks for all repos, as well as